QuangDuke/Bin2Dec/README.md

 Check the src folder within Bin2Dec for the code...

-Feel free to use the code however you wish and/or give any constructive criticism, feedbacks, or suggestions.
+Feel free to give any constructive criticism, feedbacks, or suggestions.

 Duc